ryan-mars/stochastic/website/docs/event-storming/what.md

 When introducing change to an organization, one needs to explain **w**hat's **i**n **i**t **f**or **m**e (WIIFM) to a lot of people.
 While this is beyond the scope of this page, we wrote [Why Event Storm](why) to give you the various benefits to share with key decision makers in your organization.

-> 💡 We recommend thinking through things from the perspective of the various decision makers and in some cases even creating an influence map to drive these conversations.
+> 💡 We recommend thinking through things from the perspective of the various decision makers and in some cases even creating an influence map to drive these conversations and get the right participants.

 If you'd like help with this conversation, we're here to help.
 You can [schedule a call with us for free](/get-help).